Destiny 2 post-release content

 There have been several pieces of downloadable content (DLC) released for Bungie's 2017 first-person shooter video game Destiny 2.
 The packages of downloadable content generally add new player versus environment (PvE) missions and player versus player (PvP) modes, new locales to visit, and new items for the player to make use of.
+The game has had eight years of extended content.
 Year One of the game featured two small expansion packs.
 The first was Curse of Osiris in December 2017, which was followed by Warmind in May 2018.

 Year Two began with one large expansion and had three premium content drops, available by way of the Annual Pass, which began Destiny 2s seasonal model.
 The expansion was Forsaken, which was released in September 2018 and featured an overhaul on gameplay.
-Upon the release of the third expansion, retailers issued Destiny 2: Forsaken Legendary Collection, which included Destiny 2 and all DLC up to and including Forsaken as well as its Annual Pass.
+Upon the release of the third expansion, which began Season of the Outlaw, retailers issued Destiny 2: Forsaken Legendary Collection, which included Destiny 2 and all DLC up to and including Forsaken as well as its Annual Pass.
 The Annual Pass was also made available upon the release of Forsaken, with its three content drops, Season of the Forge, Season of the Drifter, and Season of Opulence, releasing in December 2018, March 2019, and June 2019, respectively.
 In September 2019, the Annual Pass became free to all owners of Forsaken who had not purchased the pass.

-Year Three then began with the fourth expansion, Shadowkeep, which released in October 2019 as a standalone expansion, not requiring players to purchase any of the previous expansions (future content, as well as Forsaken, are also now viewed in this way).
-It featured four seasonal content offerings, which were available to purchase separately, unlike the seasons of the Annual Pass.
-These were Season of the Undying, which was released alongside Shadowkeep, followed by Season of Dawn, Season of the Worthy, and Season of Arrivals, releasing in December 2019, March 2020, and June 2020, respectively.
-Also alongside Shadowkeep was a re-release of Destiny 2 called New Light, which made the base game free-to-play, and also included Curse of Osiris and Warmind.
+Year Three then began with the fourth expansion, Shadowkeep, which released in October 2019 as a standalone expansion, not requiring players to purchase any of the previous expansions (future content, as well as Forsaken, were also viewed in this way).
+It featured four seasonal content offerings, which were available to purchase separately, unlike the seasons of the Annual Pass, and these introduced season passes for each season that had a free and premium track of rewards; purchase of the season passes were required to access each season's stories and activities.
+These seasons were Season of the Undying, which was released alongside Shadowkeep, followed by Season of Dawn, Season of the Worthy, and Season of Arrivals, releasing in December 2019, March 2020, and June 2020, respectively.
+Also alongside Shadowkeep was a re-release of Destiny 2 called New Light, which made the base game free-to-play, which included access to Curse of Osiris and Warmind, transitioning Destiny 2 to a live service game.